 Dr. Sendler completed training through rigorous M.D.-Sc.D./Ph.D. program, and received undergraduate and graduate education at NYU, Columbia, and Harvard.
-He has expertise in medicine, forensic sexology and law, psychology, cancer genetics, as well as psychiatric epidemiology and public health.
-A frequent guest at international psychiatric and sexological meetings, he presents work on paraphilias, general psychiatry, and adaptability of e-tharapy in providing Internet-based psychological interventions.
-Professionally, Damian is a junior member of the American Academy of Psychiatry and the Law, the International Academy of Sex Research, and the American Psychiatric Association; and has served as expert peer reviewer for several notable publications, including the Journal of Forensic Psychiatry and Psychology, and the Journal of Forensic and Legal Medicine.
+He has expertise in medicine, forensic sexology, forensic law, psychology, cancer genetics, as well as psychiatric epidemiology and public health.
+A frequent guest at international psychiatric and sexological meetings, he presents work on paraphilias, general psychiatry, and adaptability of e-therapy in providing Internet-based psychological interventions.
+Professionally, Dr. Sendler is a junior member of the American Academy of Psychiatry and the Law, the International Academy of Sex Research, and the American Psychiatric Association; and has served as expert peer reviewer for several notable publications, including the Psychiatric Annals, Journal of Forensic Psychiatry and Psychology, and the Journal of Forensic and Legal Medicine.

-While at Harvard, Damian worked toward completing a graduate degree, and built a portfolio of research experience in biology, leading to full-time positions as an associate biologist at the Howard Hughes Medical Institute & the Broad Institute of MIT and Harvard.
+While at Harvard, Dr. Sendler worked toward completing a graduate degree, and built a portfolio of research experience in biology, leading to full-time positions as an associate biologist at the Howard Hughes Medical Institute & the Broad Institute of MIT and Harvard.